Skip to main contentSkip to Table of Contents

 The Digital Accountability and Transparency Act of 2014 (the DATA Act) requires agencies to establish common standards for financial data provided by all government agencies and to expand the amount of data that agencies must provide to the government website USAspending.gov, the official open data source of federal spending information.

 BFS/ARC has implemented software that enables the Access Board to comply with DATA Act requirements.
-In FY 2023, the agency was compliant with applicable DATA Act requirements and timely submitted all certifications.
+In FY 2025, the agency was compliant with applicable DATA Act requirements and submitted all certifications timely.

 Anti-Deficiency Act